awisemanapple/appledata/README.md

 ## Comments
-This is not an [import](https://wiki.openstreetmap.org/wiki/Import) proposal.
-We are simply making data available to the OpenStreetMap community for a potential import.

-Please be sure to review and obide by the following guidelines prior to performing any import: [Import Guidelines](https://wiki.openstreetmap.org/wiki/Import/Guidelines) and [Automated Edits Code of Conduct](https://wiki.openstreetmap.org/wiki/Automated_Edits_code_of_conduct).
+We are making data available to the OpenStreetMap community.
+If you are interesting in importing the data, please follow the guidelines below: [Import Guidelines](https://wiki.openstreetmap.org/wiki/Import/Guidelines) and [Automated Edits Code of Conduct](https://wiki.openstreetmap.org/wiki/Automated_Edits_code_of_conduct).